School Choice Facts & Statistics

 2. ESAs gained national prominence in 2011, when Arizona created the nation’s first such program.

-4. Arizona, Florida and Utah have the most expansive ESA programs in terms of statewide eligibility: 100 percent of students.
+4. Arizona, Florida, Utah, Arkansas, and Iowa have the most expansive ESA programs in terms of statewide eligibility: 100 percent of students.

 5. ESAs were essentially declared constitutional by the Arizona Supreme Court in 2014, when it deemed those challenging the program were unable to show harm.